3 Top Canadian Psychedelic Stocks for September 2023

 Canadian psychedelic stocks were the cannabis stocks of 2021.
-They exploded onto the scene late in 2020, popping up among Canadian stocks, and already have their psychedelics ETF (exchange-traded fund): Horizons Psychedelic Stock Index ETF (TSE:PSYK).
-The fund has fees of 0.99% annually and total assets under management of $14.75M.
+They exploded onto the scene late in 2020, popping up among Canadian stocks, and already had their psychedelics ETF (exchange-traded fund).
+Unfortunately, a lack of interest has caused the ETF to get shut down.
+However, there is still plenty of interest in mushroom stocks.

 If you want to invest, do so with only a tiny portion of your portfolio if it fits your risk tolerance.

-Keep in mind that these psychedelic stocks are NOT in any particular order.
+Keep in mind that these best psychedelic stocks are NOT in any particular order.

 What are the top Canadian psychedelic stocks today?